left-caret

 Notable Representations:

-• Outside Benefits Counsel: Mr. Harris worked closely with clients to advise and implement a number of important strategic initiatives, including advising clients on benefit plan changes; amending and restating qualified pension plans; revamping plans’ claims procedures; eliminating certain non-qualified deferred compensation plans and obligations; eliminating “Rabbi trusts” in a trust busting exercise; handling benefit claims as well as advising on numerous Internal Revenue Code Section 162(m), 280G, and 409A issues.
-Mr. Harris recently devised a strategy that resulted in the IRS approving a retroactive qualified plan amendment that saved our client millions of dollars when a scrivener’s error introduced a faulty provision into the retirement plan.
+• Outside Benefits Counsel: Steve worked closely with clients to advise and implement a wide range of important strategic initiatives, including benefit plan changes; amending and restating qualified pension plans; revamping plans’ claims procedures to reduce risk; eliminating certain non-qualified deferred compensation plans and obligations; eliminating “Rabbi trusts” in a trust-busting exercise; handling benefit claims as well as advising on numerous Internal Revenue Code Section 105(h), 162(m), 280G, and 409A issues.
+Steve recently devised a strategy that resulted in the IRS approving a retroactive qualified plan amendment that saved the client millions of dollars when a scrivener’s error introduced a faulty provision into the retirement plan.

-• Won Several Defined Benefit Class Actions: Mr. Harris won summary judgment against class claims brought by plaintiffs alleging that they were unjustly denied defined benefit plan benefits.
+• Won Several Defined Benefit Class Actions: Steve won summary judgment against class claims brought by plaintiffs alleging that they were unjustly denied defined benefit plan benefits.

-• Won Several Single-Plaintiff Benefits Cases: Mr. Harris won summary judgment on behalf of a client who offset long-term disability benefits by certain pension plan benefits in the face of adverse Ninth Circuit authority and, in doing so, convinced the Ninth Circuit that the offset did not violate ERISA, the Internal Revenue Code, or the Age Discrimination in Employment Act.
-Mr. Harris prevailed at arbitration against a plaintiff’s claim that she was entitled to “good reason” resignation benefits under a change in control plan.
-Mr. Harris won perhaps the very first Affordable Care Act case claiming that retiree annual or lifetime limits are illegal.
+• Won Several Single-Plaintiff Benefits Cases: Steve won summary judgment on behalf of a client who offset long-term disability benefits by certain pension plan benefits in the face of adverse Ninth Circuit authority and, in doing so, convinced the Ninth Circuit that the offset did not violate ERISA, the Internal Revenue Code, or the Age Discrimination in Employment Act.
+He prevailed at arbitration against a plaintiff’s claim that she was entitled to “good reason” resignation benefits under a change in control plan.
+Steve won perhaps the very first Affordable Care Act case claiming that retiree annual or lifetime limits are illegal.

 Reported Litigation Victories: